yoctoproject/poky/documentation/kernel-dev/kernel-dev-advanced.rst

    include beaglebone.scc

-For information on how to break a complete ``.config`` file into the various configuration fragments, see the ":ref:`creating-config-fragments`" section.
+For information on how to break a complete ``.config`` file into the various configuration fragments, see the ":ref:`kernel-dev/kernel-dev-common:creating configuration fragments`" section.

 Finally, if you have any configurations specific to the hardware that are not in a ``*.scc`` file, you can include them as follows: